Presidents A & B Neighborhood Roadway Reconstruction

 The water is being done on Tyler court this year, are you also going to do the water on Harrison Ave and Tyler this year?

-tfrandrup asked 10 days ago
+tfrandrup asked about 2 months ago

 Thank you for your question.
 See our September 5 Fall Progress update for our current thoughts on this.